-The Company currently pays Messrs.
-Castrucci, Levy and Patterson directors' fees of (i) \$1,000 for each regularly scheduled Board meeting attended, and (ii) \$1,000 per day for each special meeting or committee meeting attended on days when there are no Board meetings.
-Messrs.
-Patsy and Lombardo are officers of the Company and are not separately compensated as directors of the Company.
+The Company currently pays each of the independent Directors fees of: (i) an annual retainer of \$5,000, (ii) \$1,000 for each regularly scheduled Board meeting attended, and (iii) \$1,000 per day for each special meeting or committee meeting attended on days when there are no Board meetings.
+Mr. Patsy is an officer of the Company and is not separately compensated as a director of the Company.

-Non-employee members of the Board are also eligible to participate in the Company's 1996 Non-Employee Directors Stock Option Plan (the "Directors Plan").
-The Directors Plan provides for the granting of non-qualified stock options to directors who are not employees of the Company to enable the Company to attract and retain high quality non-employee directors.
-Options for a total of 100,000 shares of Common Stock may be granted under the Directors Plan prior to February 8, 2006.
-Options may be granted under the Directors Plan by the Company at such times as may be determined by the Board's Compensation Committee.
-Currently, 20,000 options have been granted under the Directors Plan to Mr. Castrucci, 15,000 options to Dr. Levy and 15,000 options to Mr. Patterson who has assigned his options to the Blue Chip Capital Fund Limited Partnership as required by the terms of the fund's partnership agreement.
-The Company also granted Mr. Castrucci an additional 5,000 options outside of the Directors Plan at the time he first agreed to serve as a director for the Company as further inducement for him to serve as a director.
+One non-employee member of the Board participates in the Company's 1996 Non-Employee Directors Stock Option Plan (the "Directors Plan") and, all three non-employee members of the Board participate in the 2005 Incentive Compensation Plan (the "2005 Plan").
+The Directors Plan provided for the granting of non-qualified stock options to directors who were not employees of the Company to enable the Company to attract and retain high quality non-employee directors.
+Currently, 15,000 options have been granted under the Directors Plan to Dr. Levy.
+No additional options can be granted under the Directors Plan.
+The 2005 Plan provides for the granting of non-qualified stock options to directors who were not employees of the Company to enable the Company to attract and retain high quality non- employee directors.
+Currently, 10,000 options have been granted under the 2005 Plan to Dr. Levy, 15,000 options to Mr. Phillips, and 15,000 options to Mr. VonderBrink.